edgeimpulse/edge-impulse-runner-rs/README.md

 ## License
-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause Clear License - see the LICENSE file for details.